-Cognitive behavioral theorists suggest that depression results from maladaptive, faulty, or irrational cognitions taking the form of distorted thoughts and judgments.
+Cognitive behavioral theorists suggest that depression results from maladaptive, faulty, or irrational cognitions taking the form of distorted thoughts core beliefs and judgments.
 Depressive cognitions can be learned socially (observationally) as is the case when children in a dysfunctional family watch their parents fail to successfully cope with stressful experiences or traumatic events.
 Or, depressive cognitions can result from a lack of experiences that would facilitate the development of adaptive coping skills.

 According to cognitive behavioral theory, depressed people think differently than non-depressed people, and it is this difference in thinking that causes them to become depressed.
 For example, depressed people tend to view themselves, their environment, and the future in a negative, pessimistic light.
 As a result, depressed people tend to misinterpret facts in negative ways and blame themselves for any misfortune that occurs.
 This negative thinking and judgment style functions as a negative bias; it makes it easy for depressed people to see situations as being much worse than they really are, and increases the risk that such people will develop depressive symptoms in response to stressful situations.

 Different cognitive behavioral theorists have developed their own unique twist on the Cognitive way of thinking about mental health.
 According to Dr. Aaron Beck, negative thoughts, generated by dysfunctional beliefs are typically the primary cause of depressive symptoms.
 A direct relationship occurs between the amount and severity of someone's negative thoughts and the severity of their depressive symptoms.
 In other words, the more negative thoughts you experience, the more depressed you will become.

 Therapists are Standing By to Treat Your Depression, Anxiety or Other Mental Health Needs